 People therefore interpret political language through ideological lenses.
 What sounds obviously appalling to one person may seem totally unobjectionable or even desirable to another.
 People on the left, however, often fail to comprehend this fact.
 They condemn “marginalization” and “inequality” as if everyone already agrees that those are bad things.
 (A lot of people don’t.)
 The same is true of “privilege” and “neoliberalism,” which are treated as self-evidently undesirable even though many people do not know what those things are, let alone share a hatred of them.

 This problem frequently occurs in progressive condemnations of school privatization schemes.
-Recently, Donald Trump appointed billionaire Betsy DeVos to lead his Department Education.
+Recently, Donald Trump appointed billionaire Betsy DeVos to lead his Department of Education.
 The general reaction from the left has been horror and disgust, with the consensus view being that DeVos is something like the Education Secretary from Hell (a view I happen to share).
 This is because DeVos is a longtime advocate of both charter schools and voucher programs, and has spent large amounts of money helping transform Michigan’s public schools into a heavily charter-based system.
 DeVos apparently believes, like many others in the “school choice” movement, that the government should not really be in the business of running schools, but should hand out credits to parents and have private schools and charters compete over students.

 As progressives have correctly pointed out in response to her selection, DeVos’s ideas would fundamentally change the way education is offered in this country.
 According to her critics, DeVos “wants to dismantle public education” and is” trying to gut public schools” Many strong critiques of the DeVos appointment have been written, and almost all of them spend their time vigorously denouncing her lack of commitment to preserving the country’s public school system in its current form.